 How billionaire Mark Cuban might turn the pharmaceutical industry upside down?

-The entrepreneur Mark Cuban’s online pharmacy startup Cost Plus has launched early this year and aims to shake the American pharmaceutical industry to its foundations.
+The entrepreneur Mark Cuban’s online pharmacy startup Cost Plus launched early this year and aims to shake the American pharmaceutical industry to its foundations.
 It offers over a hundred generic medicines at jaw-droppingly affordable prices.
-While its main goal is to produce low-cost versions of high-cost generic drugs, the company also values transparency above all things.
+While its main goal is to produce low-cost versions of high-cost generic drugs, the company also values transparency.

 The company regularly grows its inventory and aims to provide more than thousands of drugs by next year.
 It also plans to buy directly from third-party suppliers and start manufacturing its own products.
 The pharmacy does not accept insurance, but even if patients have to pay from their own pockets, the prices of most drugs remain relatively lower than what insurance plans cover.

 Americans might have one thing in common; most of them probably experienced a similar situation; they go to a doctor after some complaints, get a prescription, and then receive an incredibly high bill at the pharmacy.
 Their insurance might cover a certain portion of the bill, but they can still pay hundreds of dollars for overpriced medications.